celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Deploy a Validator Machine

+The Validator machine is node that actually assembles and signs blocks to particpate in consesnsus.
+We will set it up in this section.

 To operate as a validator, you'll need to generate a validator signer key.
 On your Validator machine (which should not be accessible from the public internet), follow very similar steps:

 ```bash